urbanairship/ruby-library/docs/index.rst

 import.
 To get started, import the package, and create an :rb:class:`Airship` object representing a single Airship project.

-The library uses `unirest`_ for communication with the Airship API.
+The library uses `rest-client <https://github.com/rest-client/rest-client>`_ for communication with the Airship API.

 .. code-block:: ruby